 The upper level has a suite of bedrooms with painted ceilings, inserted when the Badia was in use as a Roman villa.
 Most of these spaces retain their same original medieval features as reflected in the ground floor.
 The Upper Chapel, the Loggia, the Upper Chapter Room and the Monks Dormitory comprise these upper spaces.

-Founded by Liberius, and gifted to St. the 5th century and a Cenobite community was from St. Benedict in continued to thrive as a Benedictine community working the land from the 6th to the 13th century the 15th century
+Founded by Liberius, and gifted to St. Servando in the 5th century and a Cenobite community was established